 Banana peppers are not the only variety that is typically harvested early.
 Many pepper varieties are traditionally picked before they change colors, including jalapeños, green bell peppers, serranos, shishitos and many others.

-One reason is to reduce the time it takes to harvest your food.
+• One reason is to reduce the time it takes to harvest your food.
 This is the primary reason peppers are picked unripe from a commercial perspective.
-Fully ripened peppers can take an additional 2-4 weeks to be ready for harvesting.
+Ripe peppers take an additional 3-4 weeks to be ready for harvesting.

-Another reason is the texture.
-Under-ripe peppers usually have a more crisp, crunchy texture than those that are fully ripe.
+• Another reason is the texture and flavor.
+Under-ripe peppers have a crisp, crunchy texture compared to fully ripe peppers.
 Fully-ripe banana peppers have a softer skin and a sweeter flavor.
+The crunchier texture makes for perfect, crisp pickles.

 How to pick banana peppers

 You should now feel confident in when to pick your banana peppers.
 The only thing that is left is to actually harvest them!
-It may seem simple (and it is), but I’d like to share a few words of advice for picking banana peppers.
+It may seem simple (and it is), but I’d like to share a few words of advice for picking banana peppers properly.

 The other option is to use scissors or pruning shears.
 This makes it much easier on your plants, as there is no risk of pulling off branches while harvesting your pods.
 Make a clean snip anywhere along the pepper’s stem, careful not to accidentally snip any branches or leaves.